pablocael/handwritten-number-generator/README.md

 optional arguments:
   --output-path OUTPUT_PATH
-                        The path where to store the genereate dataset images
+                        The path where to store the generated dataset images
 ```
 Development
 ----------------------